piergerlofsdonia/libtep/README.md

-A "librarian" Unix command line program demonstrating methods outlined in the [OSTEP book](http://pages.cs.wisc.edu/~remzi/OSTEP/) (basic vector array data structure using malloc/realloc) and [Hacking: The Art of Exploitation](https://www.amazon.co.uk/Hacking-Art-Exploitation-Jon-Erickson/dp/1593271441) (file access program that accounts for uids).
+A "librarian" Unix command line program taken from the note-taking app idea outlined in [Hacking: The Art of Exploitation](https://www.amazon.co.uk/Hacking-Art-Exploitation-Jon-Erickson/dp/1593271441) (file access program that accounts for uids).

 ## Help: